lukaszraczylo/graphql-monitoring-proxy/README.md

 #### Caching

 The cache engine is enabled in the background by default, using no additional resources.
-You can then start using the cache by setting the `ENABLE_GLOBAL_CACHE` environment variable to `true` - which will enable the cache for all queries without introspection.
+You can then start using the cache by setting the `ENABLE_GLOBAL_CACHE` or `ENABLE_REDIS_CACHE` environment variable to `true` - which will enable the cache for all queries without introspection.
 You can leave the global cache disabled and enable the cache for specific queries by adding the `@cached` directive to the query.

 In the case of the `@cached` you can add additional parameters to the directive which will set the cache for specific queries to the provided time.
 For example, `query MyCachedQuery @cached(ttl: 90) ....` will set the cache for the query to 90 seconds.